kylejmcintyre/mcopt/README.md

   * Support for automatic termination of the optimization loop
   * Support for automatic restarts
-  * Computes useful metrics such as the average number of fitness function evaluations to maximize a problem with known solution, or the cost in fitness function evals per unit of fitness for problems where the optimum is unkown.
+  * Computes useful metrics such as the average number of fitness function evaluations to maximize a problem with a known solution, or the cost in fitness function evals per unit of fitness for problems where the optimum is unkown.

 The last three bullets distinguish this library from ABAGAIL and make for more informative experiments.
-See example.tsv in this save directory for an example of an experiment's output.
+See example.tsv in this directory for example experiment output.

 mcopt can be used for continuous space problems.
 I used it to optimize weights in an ANN.
 However, no continous examples are currently included in the repo.
 MIMIC only works on BitSet problems.